Logistics and Production

 RobustATM: Robust Optimization of ATM Planning Processes by Modelling of Uncertainty Impact

-As possibilities of enlarging airport capacities are limited, one has to enhance the utilization of existing capacities in Air Traffic Management (ATM) to meet the continuous growth of traffic demand.
+As the possibilities for expanding airport capacities are limited, one has to enhance the utilization of existing capacities in Air Traffic Management (ATM) to meet the ongoing growth in traffic demand.
 Therefore, it is crucial for the performance of the whole ATM System that the traffic on a runway is planned efficiently.
-However, uncertainty, inaccuracy and non-determinism almost always lead to deviations from the actual plan or schedule.
-A typical strategy to deal with these changes is a regular re-computation or update of the schedule.
-These adjustments are performed in hindsight, i.e. after the actual change in the data occurred.
-The challenge is to incorporate uncertainty into the initial computation of the plans so that these plans are robust with respect to changes in the data, leading to a better utilization of resources.
+However, uncertainty, inaccuracy, and non-determinism almost always lead to deviations from the actual plan or schedule.
+A typical strategy for dealing with these changes is to regularly recompute or update the schedule.
+These adjustments are performed in hindsight, i.e., after the actual change in the data occurred.
+The challenge is to incorporate uncertainty into the initial computation of the plans so that these plans are robust to changes in the data, leading to better resource utilization.

 Participants: Andreas Heidt, Manu Kapolke, Frauke Liers